 Two of the most famous paintings at the Kunsthalle are Caspar David Friedrich’s dramatic “The Polar Sea” and Philipp Otto Runge’s beautiful “Morning”.

 Don’t forget to check out the outstanding altarpiece painted for St. Peter’s Church in 1379 by Master Bertram, Hamburg’s first painter known by name.

 A quick tour of the museum can be done in 2 hours, but art connoisseurs can easily spend a few days admiring the entire collection.
 The new wing which houses the Gallery of Contemporary Art is amazing with its collection of canvases by Kandinsky, Picasso, Warhol, and Francis Bacon.

 The entrance is 14 EUR but it is totally worth the price of admission.
 The gallery is open Tue-Sun from 10:00-18:00.

 At the end of Reeperbahn, you can find the Beatles Platz, life-size steel silhouettes of the Fab Four made to resemble a vinyl record.
-It was here in the St. Pauli district that The Beatles polished their act in the early sixties before hitting it big.
+It was here in the clubs just off the Reeperbahn that the Beatles polished their act, playing 12-hour-long gigs in front of drunken revelers.

 Extending Your Stay